sclorg/s2i-python-container/3.5/README.md

 * **Python script**

-  This is the most general way of executing your application.
+  This would be used where you provide a Python code file for running you application.
 It will be used in the case where you specify a path to a Python script via the `APP_FILE` environment variable, defaulting to a file named `app.py` if it exists.
 The script is passed to a regular Python interpreter to launch your application.

+* **Application script file**

+  This is the most general way of executing your application.
+It will be used in the case where you specify a path to an executable script file via the `APP_SCRIPT` environment variable, defaulting to a file named `app.sh` if it exists.
+The script is executed directory to launch your application.

 Hot deploy
 ---------------------